Keyhole (comics)

-Keyhole was a black-and-white alternative comic book published from 1996 to 1998.
+Keyhole is a black-and-white alternative comic book published from 1996 to 1998.
 A two-man anthology by cartoonists Dean Haspiel and Josh Neufeld, Keyhole was published by two different publishers, starting with Millennium Publications and ending up at Top Shelf Productions.
 In 2021, Haspiel and Neufeld released a 25th-anniversary issue of Keyhole, with new material from both creators.

 Publication history

 Keyhole began as a self-published mini-comic by the long-time friends Haspiel and Neufeld.
 Keyhole Mini-Comics ran for four issues in 1995.
 Reviewed in Factsheet Five, Comics Buyer's Guide, and elsewhere, it was then picked up by Millennium, which published the first full-sized issue in June 1996.
 With its fourth issue, Keyhole was released under Millennium's new imprint, Modern Comics.
 Top Shelf picked up the comic for its fifth and sixth issues.

 In 2002, Haspiel, Neufeld, and Alternative Comics announced plans to publish Keyhole vol. II, but the comic never appeared, and the two cartoonists moved on to other projects.

 In the fall of 2021, Haspiel and Neufeld self-published a seventh issue of Keyhole ("Keyhole 25"), a 36-page full-color flip comic with new material from both creators, as well as a center-spread article about the history of the comic, written by Whitney Matheson.